xraypy/xraylarch/doc/xafs/feffit.rst

   Figure 14.
 Path contributions to full mode for the 3-shell fit to Cu spectrum.

-Example 3: Fit 3 datasets with 3 Paths each
+Example 3: Fit 3 datasets with 1 Path each
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll extend the above example by adding two more data sets.
 Since the